 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 Actuaries are engaged to provide the Authority with expert advice about the assumptions to be applied.
-The carrying amount of the defined benefit obligation on all Pension Schemes at 31 March 2022 is £1.094bn.
+The carrying amount of the defined benefit obligation on all Pension Schemes at 31 March 2023 is £729.620m.

 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the Pension Scheme liabilities of £20.426m.
+For instance, a 1 year increase in the life expectancy assumption would result in an increase in the Pension Scheme liabilities of £27.909m.